 3. Stretch regularly

-While having good sleep posture can get expensive, there’s something you can do that won’t even cost you a cent: stretch and exercise.
-“Many folks may find that they wake up in the morning feeling as though their back is very stiff,” says Dr. Shah.
-“For these folks, it is a good idea to try to improve their flexibility, and this can sometimes be accomplished by doing stretches, yoga, and Pilates.”
+While setting yourself up to have good sleep posture can get expensive, there's something you can do that won't cost you a single cent: stretch and exercise.
+"Many folks may find that they wake up in the morning feeling as though their back is very stiff," says Dr. Shah.
+"For these folks, it is a good idea to try to improve their flexibility, and this can sometimes be accomplished by doing stretches, yoga, and Pilates."

 Here's how to improve your posture with Pilates: